 |Allowance Type||Councillor||Deputy Mayor||Mayor|

-Base allowance covers those activities required of a Council member in the performance of his or her role as an elected representative.
-Without limiting the generality of the preceding sentence, the base allowance covers:
+The annual allowance covers those activities required of a Council member in the performance of his or her role as an elected representative.
+Without limiting the generality of the preceding sentence, the allowance covers:

 - agenda study and meeting preparation;